-He has published in various scholarly journals and has co-authored reports on topics ranging from innovation in the media to COVID-19 misinformation.
-His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to inquiries of the UK House of Lords and the UN.
+He has published widely in various scholarly journals and has co-authored reports on topics ranging from innovation in the media to COVID-19 misinformation.
+His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to inquiries of the UK House of Lords and House of Commons, press regulator IMPRESS, and the UN.

 His past and current research focus on AI in the news, political communication in the digital age as well as the changing nature of journalism and the media in the 21st century.
 He also takes an active interest in the future of mis- and disinformation.
 Felix holds degrees from Goethe-University Frankfurt and the University of Oxford.
 He is currently a fellow at the Salzburg Global Seminar and an Associate Fellow of the UK Higher Education Academy.
 Before returning to the OII for his doctoral studies, Felix worked as a journalist, editor and researcher in London.
 Past work experience also includes the BBC and Olympic Broadcasting Services (OBS) in London and Innsbruck.